datafold-dev/datafold/README.rst

 .com/datafold-dev/datafold/-/blob/master/LICENSE>`_.

 Any contribution (including code/tutorials/documentation improvements) and feedback is very welcome.
-Please go to the section "Contributing" below for further details.
+Please see the "Contributing" section below for further details.

 .. note::
-    The project is under active development in an research driven environment.
+    The project is under active development in a research-driven environment.

     * Code quality varies ranging from "experimental/early stage" to "well-tested".
-In general, well tested classes are listed in the software documentation and are accessible through the package levels `pcfold`, `dynfold` or `appfold` directly (e.g. :code:`from datafold.dynfold import ...`.
+In general, well tested classes are listed in the software documentation and are directly accessible through the package levels `pcfold`, `dynfold` or `appfold` (e.g. :code:`from datafold.dynfold import ...`.
 Experimental code is only accessible via "deep imports"
       (e.g. :code:`from datafol.dynfold.outofsample import ...`) and may raise a warning